Visit us at

 11 am.
 On weekdays, the square in front of the Cajetan Church is usually a hive of activity.
 Today, on this rather gloomy Saturday in winter, I don’t encounter a soul.
 The Cajetan Church is very much the focal point of this square, towering skywards like an iceberg in the ocean.
 Once inside, a small sign labeled “Heilige Stiege” points the way to the left wing of this sacred building.
 What awaits me there?
 Is this replica of the Scala Santa comparable with the original in Rome?
 But I don’t have time to dwell on idle speculations, since, after just a few steps, I stand right there before it.
 And what a powerful sight it is.
 Two angels, one to the left, the other to the right, guard this marble staircase as if it were their own.
 Reverentially, I begin my climb up to the Chapel of the Cross.
 But the twist of this tale: You have to make your way up one step at a time on your knees.
 Like it or not, that’s simply how it’s done.
 After 14 steps, my kneecaps are raw, or so it seems.
 “Can’t give up now”, I murmur into my thick scarf, not now, with half of it already under my “belt”.
 By the time I reach the top, I have difficulty getting to my feet.
 But the sight of the gilded “holy of holies” takes my attention away – albeit briefly – from the tough “ascent”.
 After a quick prayer, I leave the Cajetan Church and totter back out into the fresh air.

 On my way home, I recall all of this morning’s highlights.
 Who could possibly have imagined I would see, and experience so much?!
 It truly is astonishing how much Salzburg has to offer.
 Even at second glance, behind its church doors.

 Have we whet your curiosity?
-If so, we have put together the most important information about these highlights and more, including a map showing this particular tour.
+If so, we have put together the most important information about all churches, the highlights and more, including a map showing this particular tour.
 I can’t wait for you to share it with me.